 This is a great way to take a regular cooked ham and turn it into something spectacular by applying a sweet and spicy rub and placing the ham in a smoker.
 Let it smoke for a long while and it will taste great.

 - 1 tablespoon black pepper

-- 1 tablespoon (15 milliliters) paprika
+- 1 tablespoon paprika

-- 1 tablespoon (15 milliliters) sugar
+- 1 tablespoon sugar

-- 2 teaspoons (10 milliliters) salt
+- 2 teaspoons salt

 - 2 teaspoons dry mustard

-- 1/2 teaspoon (2.5 milliliters) cayenne
+- 1/2 teaspoon cayenne

-- 1/2 teaspoon (2.5 milliliters) ground
+- 1/2 teaspoon ground cloves

-In the morning, remove the ham from the refrigerator and let it sit for 1 hour.
+The next morning, remove the ham from the refrigerator and let it sit for 1 hour.
 Remove foil.

-While the ham is smoking, prepare the glaze by mixing together the honey, 1/4 cup (60 milliliters) on pineapple juice, 1/2 teaspoon (2.5 milliliters) dry mustard and a pinch of ground cloves.
+While the ham is smoking, prepare the glaze by mixing together the honey, the remaining 1/4 cup of the pineapple juice, 1/2 teaspoon dry mustard, and a pinch of ground cloves.
 Brush generously with glaze a couple of times during the last hour of smoking.